fixfon/akbank-web3-practium-oop-case/README.md

 - In landing page, user can see the list of cars and create new car instances.
 - In toll booth page, user can see the list of toll booths and charge a car.
 - In report page, user can see the daily revenue of all toll booths.
+- Since, the project is running in serverless on Vercel, after a while memory may be cleared and all saved cars may be reset.
+But, if you run this project in local environment, you can store the instances of classes as long as server is running.

 ## Class Diagrams